yugabyte/yugabyte-db/docs/content/latest/sample-data/chinook.md

 ![Chinook ER diagram](/images/sample-data/chinook/chinook-er-diagram.png)

+## Install the Chinook sample database

-## Before you begin
+### Before you begin

+You can install and use the Chinook sample database using either a local installation of YugabyteDB, or be connected to a cluster in Yugabyte Cloud.

-To install and use the Chinook sample database, you need to have installed and configured YugabyteDB.
-To get up and running quickly, see [Quick Start](/latest/quick-start/).
+To get up and running quickly with YugabyteDB, refer to [Quick Start](/latest/quick-start/).

-Install the Chinook sample database
+To connect to your Yugabyte Cloud cluster using `ysqlsh`, refer to [Client Shell](../connect-to-clusters#connect-via-client-shell).

 ### 1. Download the SQL scripts (optional)